Ferryville Ordinance Chapter 8

 be entitled to appeal such notice before the Village Board of Ferryville.

-rodent proof, capable of affording privacy and maintained in good repair.
-Exterior wood frame surface
+proof, capable of affording privacy and maintained in good repair.
+Exterior wood frame surface shall be

-shall be painted or provided with comparable finish in order to prevent deterioration, exclude insects
+painted or provided with comparable finish in order to prevent deterioration, exclude insects and

-clean, sanitary and safe condition.
-A stairway shall have uniform treads and risers and uniform
+sanitary and safe condition.
+A stairway shall have uniform treads and risers and uniform covering.
+All

 (6) Responsibilities of owners and occupants.